RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 **User is signed-in**

 If the user is signed in (username Rose is provided as an example here).
-The navigation menu will appear as shown below.
 The navbar will in this case feature "User's" Page and Sign Out options.
+On a desktop, the navigation menu will appear as shown below:

 ![here](docs/features/navbar_signed_in.png)

+On a mobile device, the Navbar will appear as a collapsable burger menu.
+If the toggle button is clicked, the nav menu items will appear as a column as shown [here](docs/features/navbar_signed_in_mobile.png)

 ### Hero-image
 - The Hero-image is introduced in a Carousel that enables a slideshow for cycling through elements.
 As the theme cannot be depicted in just a picture, my idea was to give three pictures with three captions.
 The captions would also prompt the user to sign in or sign up.